A-dot-S-dot/cls1/Readme.md

     ./cls1 -h

-Due to storage issues, the data-driven solvers must be generated.
-Use the commands `scripts/gen_solver_1` and `scripts/gen_solver_2` for this.
-Note, this may take some time.
+The data-driven solver were generated with `scripts/gen_solver_1` and `scripts/gen_solver_2`.

-The results of the authors thesis can be reproduced via `scripts/gen_results` and are stored in in the `data/media` directory.
+The results of the authors thesis can be reproduced via `scripts/gen_results` and are stored in the `data/media` directory.